 In general, lighter beers are best enjoyed around 45-50°F, while heavier beers should be consumed closer to 55-60°F. T

-Light beers have fewer flavors and aromas, so they need a cooler temperature to bring out their subtleties.
+Light beers have fewer flavors and aromas, so they need cold temperatures to bring out their subtleties.
 Heavier beers have stronger flavors to handle warmer temperatures without becoming overwhelming.

 Storing Your Beer